Looking around you: external information enhances representations for event sequences: Related works

-Other examples of simultaneous accounting for different users' behaviour and characteristics of a particular moment in time occur in recommendation systems.
-While classical algorithms exclusively consider the similarity of users or items for recommendations, session-based~\cite{wang2021session} and time-based~\cite{ghiye2023timedecay,JAIN20231834,xia2010timedecay} recommendation systems integrate information from a flow of purchases from different users.
+Other examples of simultaneous accounting for different users' behavior and characteristics of a particular moment in time occur in recommendation systems.
+While classical algorithms consider only the similarity between users or items for recommendations, session-based~\cite{wang2021session} and time-based~\cite{ghiye2023timedecay,JAIN20231834,xia2010timedecay} recommendation systems integrate information from purchase flows across different users.
 Thus, we account for dynamic user preferences and ongoing external context.
-The system, in this case, balances user and group recommendations, as noted in a review~\cite{ceh2022performance}.
+In this case, the system balances user and group recommendations, as noted in a review~\cite{ceh2022performance}.
 Further papers included an attention mechanism in this workflow~\cite{guo2020group}.
-The limited scope of this work is constrained by efficiency considerations that existing works address by providing recommendations for a predefined group of multiple users.
+The limited scope of this work is constrained by efficiency considerations, which existing work addresses by providing recommendations for a predefined set of users.
 However, a single sequence perspective can be crucial, given the diversity of possible life paths.

+Recent advances in session-based recommendation further emphasize the role of cross-user context.
+For example, BERT4Rec~\cite{sun2019bert4rec} uses bidirectional self-attention over interaction sequences, allowing each event to incorporate both past and future context within a session, thereby yielding more informative representations.
+On the other hand, the SASRec~\cite{kang2018self} decoder-based transformer could remain a state-of-the-art model if it is trained with an alternative to the original paper loss function~\cite{klenitskiy2023turning, mezentsev2024scalable}.

+At the same time, Beyond Clicks~\cite{wang2020beyond} explicitly aggregates information across users by constructing a global item graph from multiple sessions, capturing shared transition patterns and heterogeneous user behavior.
+This indicates that cross-user signals can be incorporated not only through direct aggregation but also via structural representations.
+In large-scale industrial systems, this idea is often combined with self-supervised learning, as in~\cite{yao2021self}, where auxiliary objectives help uncover latent relationships between items and alleviate sparsity in user feedback.
+Finally, CSRM~\cite{jiang2025dynamic} incorporates cross-session information through an external memory module that aggregates representations from other users’ sessions, although its reliance on storing and retrieving similar sessions may limit scalability and reduce effectiveness in highly diverse or sparse settings.

+At the same time, existing approaches either use indirect ways to capture cross-user information or require more complex and less scalable designs.
+In contrast, our method leverages cross-user context in a more straightforward and efficient way.
+It remains lightweight and can be easily applied in large-scale settings, which highlights the practical value of our approach.